Q: What is the history behind camel hair?

 Q: What are the physiological benefits from using Camel Hug?

 A: Heat therapy and thermal insulation are commonly used by physiotherapists to provide various therapeutic and rehabilitation benefits for the treatment of conditions affecting muscles, joints and inflammation.
 It increases the healing and recovery process of the affected areas by supplying much-needed proteins, nutrients and oxygen through improved blood flow and circulation.
-Together with mild compression, Camel Hug can be used for muscle and joint support to ease pain and stiffness from minor injuries such as sprains and pulled muscles.
+Together with mild compression, Camel Hug products can be used for muscle and joint support to ease pain and stiffness from minor injuries such as sprains and pulled muscles.

 Q: What is the preparation and production process of camel hair fibre?

 A: We require high standards in the preparation and production of camel hair fibres to yarns to produce Camel Hug products.
 Great attention is paid to the proper separation of camel hair fibres by the degree in fineness, length and quality as this can affect the textile processing procedure.
 Moreover, camel hair fibres require significant cleaning and treatment prior to yarn spinning as the raw fibres contain many natural and man-made impurities.
 We do not use any harmful chemicals in the cleansing or production processes nor do we add any artificial dyestuffs to our products.
-The tan and sand colours are original.
+The natural tan and sand colours are original.

 Q: What kind of quality can I expect from Camel Hug products?